Keith Hill: Rochdale return for former Barnsley manager

 Keith Hill has returned for a second spell as Rochdale manager, replacing John Coleman, who was sacked on Monday.

-The 43-year-old is back at Spotland just 19 months after leaving the club to become boss of Barnsley.
+The 43-year-old is back at Spotland just to become boss of Barnsley.

 He enjoyed a successful first spell as Dale manager, winning promotion to the third tier in 2010 and then equalling their best ever league finish.